HarryQBui/KingCounty_Housing/README.md

 # KingCounty_Housing

+## 🎯 Project goal
+Create a dashboard for house sales transactions for buyers/investors.
+Visualise key information like transaction price and include the relationship between view and condition.

+## 🛠️ Tools
+- Microsoft Excel for data cleaning
+- Tableau for data visualisation - View [dashboard](https://public.tableau.com/app/profile/harry.bui/viz/KingCountryHouseSales2014-2015/KingCountyHouseSales?publish=yes)

-## Data cleaning
+## 🪥 Data cleaning
-Convert the CSV file to Excel
+- Convert the CSV file to Excel

 A preview of the data:
 ![image](https://github.com/HarryQBui/KingCounty_Housing/assets/95842183/de799415-119f-4a6d-8286-944a70be44f4)